victorshp/helpful-atm/README.md

 This app was tested locally with different tools and in different environments:
 * Third-party via Postman
-* Test environment via RSpec (ran it locally)
+* Test environment via RSpec
 * Development environment
-* Production environment IN Heroku
+* Production environment in Heroku

 ## Other Information